11 Best UV Resin For Crafts

 5. High Viscosity UV Resin

 High viscosity UV resin is thicker than regular types, so it’s easier to control and doesn’t drip as much.
 It works well for domes, top coats, and open bezels.
 If you want clean edges and a raised finish, this is the kind to try.
+You can also use it for creating three dimensional coatings, doming, or building up layers for added depth.

 High Viscosity UV Resin